OpenOmics/shiny-forge/docs/index.md

 ## Overview

-`shiny-forge` is a command-line tool designed to streamline the deployment of [R Shiny applications](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/) to Google Cloud Platform (GCP).
-With integrated support for Docker and Google Cloud Platform (GCP), this tool enables users to build, deploy, and manage Shiny applications to the cloud with ease!
+`shiny-forge` is a command-line tool designed to streamline the deployment of [R Shiny applications](https://shiny.posit.co/r/getstarted/shiny-basics/lesson1/) to Google Cloud Platform (GCP) and Posit Connect.
+With integrated support for Docker and multiple deployment targets, this tool enables users to build, deploy, and manage Shiny applications to the cloud with ease!

 ## Getting Started